laurieward333/laurieward333.github.io/index.md

 - [Dissertation: published 2013](https://shareok.org/handle/11244/10476/browse?type=author&value=Ward%2C+Laurie)
 - Briar Chapel Community Magazine
-  - March 2022 : *My Televeision Is A Babysitter*
+  - March 2022 : *My Television Is A Babysitter*
   - April 2022 : *Five Simple Ways to Work on Your Child's Reading and Writing From Home*
   - May 2022 : *Cookie Cutter Fun*
   - June 2022 : *Educational Activities to do with Little Ones with a Bag of M&M's or Skittles*